 - 1 tsp turmeric powder

 - 2 eggs

 - 1 cup water

 - ½ cup olive oil for frying

 - Soak the channa dal overnight or 7 hours in water.

 - Turn on the Instant Pot on sauté setting.

 - Add in beef, water, onion, ginger garlic paste, red chilli powder, cinnamon stick, black cardamom, green cardamom pods, cloves, cumin seeds, black pepercorns and salt.

 - Press the Pressure Cooker setting and seal the lid for 30 minutes.

 - Vent the air out and unseal the Instant Pot.
-This picture below illstrates what it should like when you open the IP.

 - Now add Channa dal, turmeric powder, some more salt (if needed), long dried red pepper, and coriander powder.
 (Make sure the water from the channa dal is completely drained not even one ounce shoud be added to the IP.)